revers3ntropy/oxynium/README.md

 # Oxynium Compiler in Rust

-Ubuntu support only at the moment.
+Linux support only so far.

 ## Requirements